sfc-gh-jhollan/snowflake-intelligence-preview-guide/1_creating_an_agent.md

 You can use the playground in the admin experience to test an agent configuration after saving changes.
 Additionally, once saved and in the `snowflake_intelligence.agents` schema, you can view and interact with the agent through Snowflake Intelligence (either accessing Snowflake Intelligence through Snowsight under AI+ML or via https://ai.snowflake.com).

 ### The importance of default_roles and default_warehouse
-When users navigate to Snowflake Intelligence, by default we use the users `DEFAULT_ROLE` for their permissions.
+When users navigate to Snowflake Intelligence, by default we use the users `DEFAULT_ROLE` for their permissions, and the `DEFAULT_WAREHOUSE` to execute any queries if one is not specified by the tool.
 So be sure any users navigating to Snowflake Intelligence have a `DEFAULT_ROLE` set that has access to the following:
 - `USAGE` on the `snowflake_intelligence` database
 - `USAGE` on the `snowflake_intelligence.agents` schema
 - `SELECT` on any semantic views used by the agent